 The series may mark Smith’s first foray into death-defying explorations of the planet, but he’s long been an advocate for protecting it.
 In 2015, along with his son Jaden, Smith launched Just Water; it uses bottles made from 82% plant-based renewable resources.
 The company’s goal is to create an “environmental and social value” along the supply chain by working with environmental non-profits, scientists, innovators, and universities.

 In 2019, Smith partnered with environmentalist Leonardo DiCaprio to launch two eco sneakers with proceeds going to support preservation of the Amazon rainforest.

 Eco efforts run in the family—Smith’s wife Jada Pinkett Smith launched a sustainable, vegan budget personal care line at Target earlier this year, and Jaden and Willow Smith’s streetwear brand MSFTS is now sustainably produced, elevating the conversation about conservation with the youth market.

 Welcome to Earth looks poised to inspire Smith to stay the course in his environmentalism, and perhaps spark new ideas, too.

 “We think we know our planet, but there’s still a secret world to be discovered,” Smith says in the trailer.
 “If you go to the right place, with the right guide, you might just find a portal into it.”

-Executive produced by Smith alongside Academy Award-nominated director Darren Aranokfsy, Welcome to Earth airs on Disney+ in December.
+Executive produced by Smith alongside Academy Award-nominated director Darren Aranokfsy, Welcome to Earth is streaming now on Disney+.